Seattle Link riders want a reflective transit experience.

 We wanted to honor the spirit of contemplation with this understated and non-intrusive experience.
 The color of the chair is a plain white, and the shape allows for privacy by shielding the user and creating a solitary space for reflection.
 We crafted this chair prototype using a wooden frame draped with fabric.
 We added a motion sensor, two microphones, and a speaker to an Arduino in order to create a works-like prototype.

 Seattle Link riders want to have control over their auditory experiences.

 Participants wanted to be able to stop or change the music if they didn't like it.

 Therefore, we implemented a knock system to change or stop the music.
 When someone sits on the chair, instrumental music starts playing.
 The music can be changed with one knock, and stopped with two knocks.

 We printed a sticker with a 'knock here' label to help guide the users into exploration and discovery.

-My partner Sasha Noerdin and I created the chair prototype using a wooden frame draped with fabric.
-We added a motion sensor, two microphones, and a speaker to an Arduino in order to creating a working prototype.
+The Arduino components were attached to the underside of the chair by affixing a tupperware lid to the under.
 Through this project, we learned how to use a miter saw, how to solder, how to code an Arduino, and how to sew.